Jerinji2016/scripts/birk/README.md

 Or How I use is...

-Copy this script and add it to your root folder of Flutter Project with file named as `birk`.
+1. Create a file named `birk` in root of your Flutter project and add the script to the file
+2. Provide executable permission with `chmod +x birk`

 > __NOTE:__ If you put a different file name.
 Use the below command accordingly by replacing `./birk` with `./your-file-name`.

-## 💯 Usage
+## 💯 Command Details

 `./birk [patch|release] [dev|stage|prod]`